 In the vast majority of “accidental” discharges, the gun handler violated one or more of these rules.
 If everyone followed these rules and stored their guns properly, tragedies involving firearms would be greatly reduced.

 If you or a loved one has been injured in a firearm accident, you may have a claim against the shooter, owner or purchaser of the firearm.
 If the firearm or ammunition was defective, it may be possible to obtain recourse against the manufacturer, seller or distributor of the defective product.
-Kline Law Offices P.C.
-Portland Personal injury attorneys can help you get the compensation you deserve.
-Click here for a free case evaluation.
+Call today to get a free, confidential case evaluation.